tlvince/tlvince.github.io/_posts/2010-08-02-hosts-adblock.md

 ---
 title: Lightweight adblock with a hosts file
 date: 2010-08-02
-abstract: An alternative method of ad blocking using a hosts file
+description: An alternative method of ad blocking using a hosts file
 ---

 Does your browser's memory usage sky rocket?
 Are you using an Adblock extension?